Abandoned Theaters

 Foster Theater

-The Foster Theatre opened on Glenwood Avenue in Youngstown, Ohio in 1939.
+The Foster Theatre opened on Glenwood Avenue in Youngstown, Ohio, in 1939.
 The Art Deco-styled facility had a capacity of 800 patrons.
-By 1973, the theater had switched to showing adult movies, becoming the Foster Art Theatre.
+By 1973, the theater had switched to showing adult movies and became the Foster Art Theatre.

 Ro-Na Theater